Original article / research

 Hesaraghatta Main Road, Bengaluru-560090, Karnataka, India.

 Introduction: The factors impacting blood donation decision are directly related to the knowledge and awareness regarding the same.
-One of the potential sources that can be the source for safe blood donation is the young and physically fit students across the country.
+One of the potential sources for safe blood donation is the young and physically fit students across the country.

 Aim: To compare the knowledge, inhibitions and choice of incentives for voluntary blood donation among medical and non-medical (engineering) students.